Categories

 How is semi-sparkling wine produced?

-Sparkling wines are wines with carbonic acid, whereby the pressure must be between 1 and 2.5 bar.
-A distinction is made between exogenous and endogenous carbonic acid.
+Sparkling wines are carbonated wines, whereby the pressure must be between 1 and 2.5 bar.
+A distinction is made between exogenous and endogenous carbon dioxide.

-Exogenous carbon ic acid (more precisely: the gas carbon dioxide, which then dissolves in the liquid in the form of carbonic acid) is added to the still wine after it is finished in a pressure tank(impregnation process).
-In this case, the gas does not come from wine production, but is usually technically produced.
-The end product must then be called "sparkling wine with added carbonic acid".
+Exogenous carbonic acid (more precisely: the gas carbon dioxide, which then dissolves in the liquid in the form of carbonic acid) is added to the still wine after it has been completed in a pressurised tank(impregnation process).
+In this case, the gas does not originate from wine production, but is usually technically produced.
+The end product must then be labelled as "sparkling wine with added carbon dioxide".

-Endogenous carbonic acid, on the other hand, comes from wine production (because during fermentation the yeast converts the sugar of the grapes into alcohol and carbon dioxide ).
-It is either also (re)added to the finished still wine in the pressurised tank or is produced during a second fermentation of the base wine, during which the carbon dioxide formed cannot escape and therefore dissolves in the wine.
+Endogenous carbon dioxide, on the other hand, comes from wine production (because during fermentation, the yeast converts the sugar in the grapes into alcohol and carbon dioxide ).
+It is either also (re-)added to the finished still wine in the pressurised tank or is produced during a second fermentation of the base wine, in which the carbon dioxide formed cannot escape and therefore dissolves in the wine.

-Wines with a carbonic acid pressure of 3 to 6 bar are called sparkling wines.
+Wines with a carbon dioxide pressure of 3 to 6 bar are called sparkling wines.